About Medical Laboratory Science

 What is the difference between a Medical Technologist (MT) and a Medical Laboratory Scientist (MLS)?

 The only difference between an MLS and an MT is the certification.
-Prior to 2004, individuals that passed the ASCP certification exam were given the credential of MT(ASCP).
-After that date, the individuals that take the ASCP certification exam receive the credential of MLS(ASCP).
+Individuals certified by the American Medical Technologists MT exam use the credential MT(AMT).
+Individuals certified by the ASCP Board of Certification MLS exam use the credential MLS (ASCP).
 The exam and eligibility are consistent regardless of the initials in the credentials.

 What is the difference between a 3 + 1 and a 4 + 1 student?